Performance improvement

-Performance improvement is measuring the output of a particular business process or procedure, then modifying the process or procedure to increase the output, increase efficiency, or increase the effectiveness of the process or procedure.
-Performance improvement can be applied to either individual performance, such as an athlete, or organisational performance, such as a racing team or a commercial business.
+Performance improvement is measuring the output of a particular business process or procedure, then modifying the process or procedure in an attempt to increase the output, efficiency, or effectiveness of the process or procedure.
+Performance improvement can be applied to either individual or organisational performance, such as athletics or commercial business.

 The United States Coast Guard has published the Performance Improvement Guide (PIG), which describes various processes and tools for performance management at the individual and organisational levels.

 Organisational development

-In organisational development, performance improvement is organisational change in which the managers and governing body of an organisation put into place and manage a program which measures the current level of performance of the organisation and then generates ideas for modifying organisational behaviour and infrastructure which are put into place to achieve higher output.
+In organisational development, performance improvement is an organisational change in which the managers and governing body of an organisation put into place and manage a program which measures the current level of performance of the organisation.
+It then generates ideas for modifying organisational behaviour and infrastructure which are put into place to achieve higher output.
 At the organisational level, performance improvement usually involves softer forms of measurement such as customer satisfaction surveys which are used to obtain qualitative information about performance from the viewpoint of customers.

 The primary goals of organisational improvement are to increase organisational effectiveness and efficiency to improve the ability of the organisation to deliver goods and or services.
 A third area sometimes targeted for improvement is organisational efficacy, which involves the process of setting organisational goals and objectives.
 Performance improvement can occur at different levels: an individual performer, a team, an organisational unit, or the organisation itself.

 Corporate or commercial

-In business, human performance in sales, operations and employee engagement is able to be improved through psychologically rewarding experiences "which can trigger a host of intrinsic human emotions and behaviour as identified by Maslow.
-Including rewards in a performance improvement solution is a proven strategy to engage employees and align them with the company's goals.
+In business, human performance in sales, operations and employee engagement needs to be improved through psychologically rewarding experiences "which can trigger a host of intrinsic human emotions and behaviour" as identified by Maslow.
+Including rewards in a performance, improvement solution is a proven strategy to engage employees and align them with the company's goals.
 Stimulating awards can be cash or non-cash.
 The addition of non-cash awards to the total rewards package may bring out the performance potential of people because it separates a reward from being used as or perceived as ordinary salary income.
 Non-cash awards are thought to motivate higher achievement of and drive greater returns on investment.
-Cash as a reward can also be spent on day-to-day items like food or gas and does not create the increased "psychological reward" of achieving special items, or points to acquire items.
-By connecting with all levels of the organisation, a complete rewards package may amplify performance across the organisation and bring personal goals into alignment with organisational goals," according to Maritz, LLC.
+Cash as a reward can also be spent on day-to-day items like food or gas and does not create the increased "psychological reward" of achieving special items or points to acquire items.
+By connecting with all levels of the organisation, a complete reward package may amplify performance across the organisation and bring personal goals into alignment with organisational goals," according to Maritz, LLC.
 Reward programs supporting improvement in sales and operations can be effectively paid for from the increase in revenue or profits which flow from the program, and without spending to reward for your current levels.